NedraMekni/InterGraph/README.md

 The trained GCN model can be exported from the package using the `model_trained` function.
 This allows users to save the trained model for future use or deployment in other applications.

-### Package Functionality

-The package provides a comprehensive pipeline for analyzing protein-ligand interactions:

-- Clean the PDB file by removing salts, ions, metals, and water molecules.
-- Select the relevant chain containing the ligand in the case of multichain complexes.
-- Construct a multigraph representation of the protein-ligand complex based on user-defined distance thresholds.
-- Train a Graph Convolutional Network (GCN) using the generated PDB files to predict binding affinity.
-- Export the trained GCN model for future use.

 ## Customization
 You can customize the distance thresholds used to build the multigraph representation.
 Simply modify the distance_thresholds list in the create_multigraph function call to suit your specific needs.